 Take Advantage of the Results of Your Hearing Test

-Be sure that you understand the results of your hearing exam and ask questions if there is something that you don’t understand, that is why we are here.
-It is vital to follow the advice of your audiologist to preserve the hearing that you still have and discover ways to enhance the hearing that you have lost.
+Be sure that you understand your hearing exam results and ask questions if there is something that you don’t understand; that is why we are here.
+It is vital to follow your audiologist’s advice to preserve the hearing that you still have and discover ways to enhance the hearing that you have lost.

 Use Your Hearing Aids

 If you were diagnosed with hearing loss, use your hearing aids.
 Not only do they help you hear better, but they can slow further hearing deterioration as well.
-With so many styles of hearing aids, you can find one that is the perfect design and fit for you.
+With so many hearing aid styles, you can find the perfect design and fit for you.
 8 out of 10 hearing aid wearers say that hearing aids have vastly improved their quality of life.